jh1993/UnderusedOptions/README.txt

 Seal Fate:
 - The curse now uses a timer that ticks down as a per-turn effect instead of remaining duration, to interact better with reworked Permanence and Time Dilation from my Missing Synergies mod.
 - Spreading Curse upgrade cost increased to 4 SP, but now if a cursed enemy dies to anything else, the curse jumps to a new enemy with its remaining duration.
+- Hasten Doom (2 SP): When applying the curse to a target that already has Sealed Fate, the existing curse's timer is reduced by 1 turn.

 Shrapnel Blast:
 - The initial fire explosion now hits all units in the radius.